dominiccoey/essays/centaur/index.md

     * Those who use AI to produce huge amounts of _A_, e.g. delegating to swarms of coding agents.
     * Those who produce _B_.
 * What is _B_?
 Everything which results in the firm being maximally focused on what the market rewards.
 There is much here, but important subcomponents are:
-    * the taste and product sense to know what to produce
+    * the taste and product sense to know what to produce,
     * the charisma, moral authority, trustworthiness, credibility, and communication skills to eliminate organizational frictions and interpersonal misalignment.
     * Both are facets of leadership.
 Both are challenging for conventional educational institutions to certify or credential.
 * Firms will be disadvantaged if they have large process and communication overhead, and fragmented, undifferentiated culture.
 This disproportionately describes large firms.
 Previously they might have been able to succeed because small firms could not produce enough of _A_ for a viable product.
 Now that advantage has disappeared.